 Exploring the ritual use of San Pedro cactus: A culturally crucial shamanic medicine from the Andean slopes of South America.

-San Pedro (also known as Echinopsis pachanoi or Trichocereus pachanoi) is a fast-growing (San Pedro grows up to 10-20 ft. tall and 5-6 ft. wide), multi-stemmed cactus native to the South American countries of Argentina, Bolivia, Chile, Ecuador, and Peru.
+The San Pedro cactus, also known as Echinopsis pachanoi (syn.
+Trichocereus pachanoi), is a fast-growing (San Pedro grows up to 10-20 ft. tall and 5-6 ft. wide), multi-stemmed cactus native to the South American countries of Argentina, Bolivia, Chile, Ecuador, and Peru.
 San Pedro has been known by many names, including “huachuma” or “achuma.”

 San Pedro also contains the following alkaloids in trace amounts: